Latest Blog Posts

 7. Icing containers.
 If you buy icing in the grocery store they are great containers for storing pens and pencils on your desk.
 Once the label is removed it is a beautiful white container.

 8. Cleaning Caddy can be used to hold art supplies.
-Use the icing containers to hold crayons, rulers, pencils, stamps, glitter glue.
+Use the icing containers to hold crayons, rulers, pencils, stamps, and glitter glue.
 Add scissors, glue, tape, and stapler and you can take your art supplies anywhere.

 Use a cleaning caddy to hold art supplies